gentlethievesofwaterdeep/gentlethievesofwaterdeep.github.io/_reports/excessiveloitering.md

 ---
-title: "Report: Excessive Loitering, side of cult"
+title: "Loitering with the  cult"
 layout: default
 ---